Betweenness relations in a categorical setting: Abstract

 \section{Abstract}

 We apply a categorical lens to the study of betweenness relations by capturing them within a topological category, fibred in lattices, and study several subcategories of it.
 In particular, we show that its full subcategory of finite objects forms a Fraiss\'{e} class implying the existence of a countable homogenous betweenness relation.
-As an application, we construct the {\it antisymmetric} closure of betweenness relations as an inverse limit of length $\omega$ and expose it as a reflector between complete lattices and their completely distributive counterparts.
-We finish with various observations to do with the Dedekind-MacNeille completion from a betweenness perspective.
+We furthermore show that the subcategory of antisymmetric betweenness relations is reflective.
+As an application we recover the reflectivity of distributive complete lattices within complete lattices, and we end with some observations on the Dedekind-MacNeille completion.